 In addition, if you choose IMAPS over HTTPS as the protocol used by Crowd for user authentication on Office 365, you will need to allow outgoing TCP connections to outlook.office365.com

 (Azure Global Datacenters) or outlook.office.de

 Step 1 - Office 365 configuration

-- Log into Microsoft Azure portal.
+- Log into Microsoft Azure portal (or Microsoft Azure Germany portal).
 You do not have to be an administrator, any Office 365 account in your organization will work.

 Click on Azure Active Directory > Properties in the left pane and note down the Directory ID as you will need it in the rest of the configuration process.

 - Now, click on Azure Active Directory > App registrations and then click Add.